DAVEntertainment/water/doc_gen_with_doxygen_and_sphinx/Readme.md

 This can be specified by `USE_MDFILE_AS_MAINPAGE`, so that it will be used as the main page

-# How to gen doc with this demo?
+# How-gen setup environment for this demo
+### setup for doxygen
+1. install doxygen
+2. add doxygen/bin to path

+### Setup for sphinx
-1. setup virtualenv, init with requirements.txt
+1. setup virtualenv, init with requirements.txt (for sphinx)

-2. configure and build <root>/CMakeLits.txt in <root>/.build [exactly .build]
-3. run sphinx.cmd
+# How-to gen doc with this demo?
+1. run doxygen-cmd.cmd (in repo root)
+2. run sphinx-cmd.cmd (in repo root), from the virtualenv just created

+Be careful to run shpinx-cmd after doxygen-cmd, sphinx will include docs gen by doxygen

-U can get demo doc in <root>/.build/docs/sphinx/index.html
+U can get demo doc:
+- doxygen in <root>/.build/doxygen/html/index.html
+- sphinx in <root>/.build/sphinx/index.html

 # TODO:
 - [x] Generate with doxygen